undergrad-partner-school

 Campus Life

 It is not all about learning and grades at Kenyon College: campus life is a crucial component of your educational experience.
-Check out some details about social life at Kenyon College.
+Check out some information about campus life at Kenyon College.

 Student Organizations

-The number of student organizations and groups with open membership at this school is 170.
+There are 170 student organizations and groups with open membership at this school.
 This number includes sororities and fraternities.
-At this school, 10% of male students are members of social organizations, while that percentage is 8 for female students.
-The student organization that gathers the largest number of students is outdoors club, followed by intramural sports and clubs and musical groups.
-Other popular organizations among the students at Kenyon College are student radio station and student advisory groups.
+The percentage of male students who are members of organizations is 10 and female students 8.
+The most popular student organization is outdoors club, followed by intramural sports and clubs and musical groups.
+Other popular organizations at Kenyon College are student radio station and student advisory groups.

-For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
+If the world of acting appeals to you, there is a drama club you can join.
+Interested in media and communication?
 Kenyon College publishes its own newspaper and has its own radio station.

 Student Services